Freelance Journalist & Broadcaster

 - Author of 39 travel guidebooks

-- Holds Fellowship from the Royal Geographical Society
+- Holds a Fellowship from the Royal Geographical Society

-- Travel Editor for ‘The Sunday Times’ newspaper (Scottish edition)
+- Former Travel Editor for ‘The Sunday Times’ newspaper (Scottish edition)

-- Former Travel Editor for four UK national newspapers.
+- Former Travel Editor for four other UK national newspapers.

-- Written on worldwide travel for over thirty years
+- Written on worldwide travel for thirty seven years

-- Winner of ‘Best Destination Feature on France‘ 2015 by French Tourist Board
+- Winner of ‘Best Destination Feature on France‘ in 2015 from the French Tourist Board

 Following a Masters degree in English at Edinburgh University, and coming ‘Top Student of the Year’ in a subsequent ‘Communication Studies’ diploma, Katie identified a market in travel writing and set off round Europe with a backpack for 18 months, travelling to 26 countries in Europe and North Africa.